ProjectBlackFalcon/BlackFalconCore/client/game_state.md

-# Documentation for the game_state maintained by the listener
+# Specification for the game_state maintained by the listener

 ````json
 {